-From the completion of the Company's initial public offering through December 31, 2020, iStar purchased 4.0 million shares of the Company's common stock for \$104.7 million, at an average cost of \$26.08 per share, pursuant to 10b5-1 plans (the "10b5-1 Plans") in accordance with Rules 10b5-1 and 10b-18 under the Securities and Exchange Act of 1934, as amended, under which it could buy shares of the Company's common stock in the open market.
-As of December 31, 2020, iStar owned 65.4% of the Company's common stock; however, its discretionary voting power is limited to 41.9% as a result of limitations on its voting power contained in a stockholder's agreement entered into in connection with its purchase of the Investor Units.
+Common Stock-The Company has one class of common stock outstanding.
+During the year ended December 31, 2021, iStar purchased 1.0 million shares of the Company's common stock for \$69.5 million, at an average cost of \$72.96 per share, pursuant to 10b5-1 plans (the "10b5-1 Plans") in accordance with Rules 10b5-1 and 10b-18 under the Securities and Exchange Act of 1934, as amended, under which it could buy shares of the Company's common stock in the open market.
+In addition, in the fourth quarter of 2021 iStar purchased 24,108 shares of the Company's common stock for \$1.8 million in an open market transaction. iStar has also purchased shares of the Company's common stock through private placements with the Company in connection with the Company's public offerings.
+In September 2021, the Company sold 2,530,000 shares of its common stock in a public offering for gross proceeds of \$192.3 million.
+Concurrently with the public offering, the Company sold \$50.0 million in shares, or 657,894 shares, of its common stock to iStar in a private placement.
+The Company incurred approximately \$8.0 million of offering costs in connection with these transactions which were recorded as a reduction to additional paid-in capital.
+As of December 31, 2021, iStar owned 64.6% of the Company's common stock; however, its discretionary voting power is limited to 41.9% as a result of limitations on its voting power contained in a stockholder's agreement entered into in connection with its purchase of newly designated limited partnership units (the "Investor Units") in January 2019.
+In May 2019, after approval of the Company's shareholders, the Investor Units were exchanged for shares of the Company's common stock on a one-for-one basis.